 - Drop spoonfuls onto prepared baking sheet, forming a nest shape.

 - Refrigerate until firm.
 Add peanuts or candy as eggs to the center of each nest.

 Need some cute cupcake wrappers?
-Wilton offers a 300-pack of baking cups with various designs fit for every occasion.
+Wilton offers a 300-pack of baking cups with various designs to fit for every occasion.